danmarksmiljoeportal/pdf-report-service/README.md

 ### 1. Prepare the HTML Template [here](/Documents/fullExample.html)

 **Create the Template:** Start by creating an HTML file that will serve as your template.
-Use placeholders in the template for dynamic content, utilizing a merge field syntax like `{$key}`.
+Use placeholders in the template for dynamic content, utilizing a merge field syntax like `{{key}}`.

 **Embed CSS:** Optionally, you can include inline CSS within your HTML to control the styling and layout.